humu/heapprof/README.md

 questions, and feature requests should be done via the [GitHub issues page](https://github.com/humu-com/heapprof/issues).

 Pull requests for bugfixes and features are welcome!

-Generally, you should discuss features or API changes on the tracking issue first, to make sure everyone is aligned on direction.
-Python code should follow PEP8+[Black](https://github.com/python/black) formatting, while C/C++ code should follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-Code should be unittested and tests should be invoked by `setup.py test`.
+* Generally, you should discuss features or API changes on the tracking issue first, to make sure everyone is aligned on direction.
+* Lint and style: Python code should follow PEP8+[Black](https://github.com/python/black) formatting, and should pass mypy with strict type checking, while C/C++ code should follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+You can check a client against the same lint checks run by the continuous integration test by running `python tools/lint.py`; if you add `--fix`, it will try to fix any errors it can in-place.
+* Unittests are highly desired and should be invocable by `setup.py test`.

 Most importantly, heapprof is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this product, you agree to abide by its terms.
 This code also governs behavior on